How many times have you purchased something and have had to return the item or exchange it for something else? How many times did you realize:

 b.
 Via a check in the mail

-The claims department is not tied to Chase.
+The claims department was not tied to Chase.
 I first opted for the refund via debit card since it’s a refund that takes up to 72 hours.
 After trying three different debit cards, their system could not process the refund.
 So we ended up opting for getting the check in the mail (within 5-10 days).